sketchplugins/plugin-directory/README.md

 - [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.
-- [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by Satori Maru: A plugin for Sketch that adjusts scroll speed on a canvas.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Slice It](https://github.com/deepakshrma/sketch-slice-it), by xdeepakv: Slice-it tool, Export the slices from the local sketch file in png,jpeg,svg
 - [Slint](https://github.com/nusability/slint), by Johannes Nanninga: A linter for Sketch files